-Injuries caused by being involved in an automobile accident vary widely based on the specific situation, but some sorts of injuries are much more common than others.
+Injuries caused by being involved in a SC automobile accident attorney vary widely based on the specific situation, but some sorts of injuries are much more common than others.
 Factors that influence the types and severity of injuries suffered by people in a car crash include things like:

 - The use of a seatbelt;